Disability Income Insurance

 Under Age 30

-Total Disability means disability which: during the Waiting Period and first 24 months when Total Disability benefits are payable, prevents you from performing the substantial and material duties of your usual occupation; and after that, wholly and continuously prevents you from engaging in any and every occupation or employment for which you are reasonably suited by training, education or experience.
+Total Disability means disability which: during the Elimination Period and first 24 months when Total Disability benefits are payable, wholly and continuously prevents You or Your Spouse from performing the Essential Duties of Your or Your Spouse’s occupations; and after that, wholly and continuously prevents You or Your Spouse from engaging in any Occupation.

-Waiting Period means the number of consecutive days at the beginning of a period of Total Disability which must elapse before benefit are payable.
+Elimination Period means the number of consecutive days at the beginning of any one period of Total Disability which must elapse before benefits are payable.

-Actively-at-Work means You performing all the regular duties of an occupation for wage or profit on a Full-time basis (at least 20 hours a week).
+Actively-at-Work means You or Your Spouse are performing all the Essential Duties of Your or Your Spouse’s Occupation for wage or profit on a full-time basis (at least 20 hours per week).